Before You Judge, Get Curious

 Tips to work at traditional enterprise organizations as consultant/contractor (and save your ass)

 I worked at different types of IT organizations including small 20 people company, world’s largest bank, start-ups etc. Working at a service based company is both very interesting and at times frustrating depending on the client.
-On the positive side you get to work on different types of domains/applications, different tech stacks, and you may get to learn verity of organizational cultures.
+On the positive side you get to work on different types of domains/applications, different tech stacks, and you may get to learn variety of organizational cultures.
 On the downside you may end up working with “Typical traditional enterprise organizations” which makes you question your career choices!!!

 My Thoughts on CleanCode, Simplicity, Automation and Empathy